phalcon-orphanage/docs/en/reference/di.rst

     $some = new SomeComponent();
     $some->someDbTask();

-To solve this, we create a setter that injects the dependency externally before using it.
+To solve this, we have created a setter that injects the dependency externally before using it.
 For now, this seems to be a good solution:

 .. code-block:: php